k3oni/pydash/README.md

 pyDash
 ======

-A small web monitoring dashboard for you linux pc/server in Python and Django
+A small web monitoring dashboard for you linux pc/server writen in Python and Django